Head-to-head comparison across 7benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.5-122B-A10B

-Pick Qwen3.5-122B-A10B if you want the stronger benchmark profile.
-Kimi K2.5 only becomes the better choice if multimodal & grounded is the priority or you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Kimi K2.5 makes more sense if multimodal & grounded is the priority or you would rather avoid the extra latency and token burn of a reasoning model; Qwen3.5-122B-A10B is the better fit if knowledge is the priority or you want the cheaper token bill.

 Agentic